SumWunSpeshal/abuelabot/README.md

 # abuelabot
-A general purpose discord bot.
+A general purpose Discord bot.

+---

-### Setup
+Setup
+-
 - npm install
 - .env file

-A project by YourTeaGuy, SumWunSpeshal and Monsieur-Monet.
+---

+Gotchas
+-
+- The property `commandName` in the `CommandMessage` response does not reliably return the current commandName.
+  There seems to be an issue with the library.

+---

 Based on:
 https://github.com/OwenCalvin/discord.ts
 https://discord.js.org/#/

+A project by YourTeaGuy, SumWunSpeshal and Monsieur-Monet.